DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/native/manage.md

     ![Alias Info](../../images/native-app07.png)

-## Viewing YAML of a native application
+## View YAML of a native application

 1. Click the name of the native application, then click the __ⵈ__ in the upper-right corner of the page, and select __Check YAML__.